repleo/ansible-role-nginx/README.md

 generated are populated in `/etc/nginx/sites-available/` and have corresponding symlinks from `/etc/nginx/sites-enabled/`

-The file name for the specific site configurtaion is specified in the hash with the key "file_name", any valid server directives can be added to hash.
+The file name for the specific site configuration is specified in the hash with the key "file_name", any valid server directives can be added to hash.
 For location directive add the key "location" suffixed by a unique number, the value for the location is hash, please make sure they are valid location